plausible/website/_articles/website-analytics-platform-for-freelancers-and-agencies.md

 ### Plausible Analytics helps you build faster websites

-The Plausible Analytics script is more than 75 times smaller than the Google Tag Manager and Analytics script ([under 1 KB vs 45.7 KB](https://plausible.io/lightweight-web-analytics)).
+The Plausible Analytics script is [much smaller](https://plausible.io/lightweight-web-analytics) than the Google Tag Manager and Analytics script.
 The page weight of the websites you build for your clients will be cut down and the sites will load faster too.

 ### Plausible Analytics helps you build simpler and more user-friendly sites